 You can call it “bypassVR__c”, “overpassVR__c”, or something more meaningful to you.

-Step 2: Edit User records.
+Step 2: Edit the User records.

 Check the checkbox field for all users who should avoid the validation rules.